Freephone: 0800 027 2057

 Ever thought of paying your rent by Direct Debit?

 It's quick and easy to pay by Direct Debit - once set up, it's completely hassle-free.
 No more reminders to pay your rent.
 And the best bit of all, we'll let you choose the date that your payment comes out of your bank.

 For more information, or to request a form to pay your rent by monthly Direct Debit, please contact our Income Team on 0800 027 2057.

 Click on the image below to find out more about Direct Debits and other ways to pay your rent.

-In April this year we launched a new, faster way for customers to make payments to us as we enhance our support services.
+In April last year we launched a new, faster way for customers to make payments to us as we enhance our support services.

 Since the introduction of our new Allpay service, we have seen a 93% reduction in the amount of monthly telephone payments made via the contact centre from 930 to 70.